 So you’re drawn to volunteering in Cambodia, but you only have a week or two to spare; what next?
-First, know that you’re in good company; from ancient temples to crowded cities, elephants in lush jungles to dolphins on glimmering beaches, teaching children to building houses, Cambodia has much to offer the intrepid volunteer.
+First, know that you’re in good company; from ancient temples to crowded cities, elephants in lush jungles to researching dolphins from glimmering beaches, teaching children to building houses, Cambodia has much to offer the intrepid volunteer.
 But when you only have a short amount of time, how can you find a program where you can make a real difference?

 What to Look for In a Volunteer Program